sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

     sbt *user* should be consistent, no matter what plugins are pulled in.

-Here are some current plugin best practices. **NOTE:** Best practices are evolving, so check back frequently.
+Here are some current plugin best practices.

+> **Note:** Best practices are evolving, so check back frequently.

 ### Don't use default package

 Users who have their build files in some package will not be able to use your plugin if it's defined in default (no-name) package.

-### Avoid older `sbt.Plugin` mechanism
+### Use settings and tasks.
+Avoid commands.

-sbt has deprecated the old `sbt.Plugin` mechanism in favor of `sbt.AutoPlugin`.
+Your plugin should fit in naturally with the rest of the sbt ecosystem.
+The first thing you can do is to avoid defining [commands][Commands], and use settings and [tasks][Tasks] and task-scoping instead (see below for more on task-scoping).
+Most of the interesting things in sbt like
+`compile`, `test` and `publish` are provided using tasks.
+Tasks can take advantage of duplication reduction and parallel execution by the task engine.
+With features like [ScopeFilter][ScopeFilter], many of the features that previously required commands are now possible using tasks.

+Settings can be composed from other settings and tasks.
+Tasks can be composed from other tasks and input tasks.
+Commands, on the other hand, cannot be composed from any of the above.
+In general, use the minimal thing that you need.
+One legitimate use of commands may be using plugin to access the build definition itself not the code. sbt-inspectr was implemented using [a command][inspectr] before it became `insect tree`.

+### Use `sbt.AutoPlugin`

+sbt is in the process of migrating to `sbt.AutoPlugin` from `sbt.Plugin`.
 The new mechanism features a set of user-level controls and dependency declarations that cleans up a lot of long-standing issues with plugins.